 - (a) The requirements of this chapter are minimum requirements and shall not preclude a residential development from providing additional affordable units and/or affordable units with lower rents or sales prices.
-Except as expressly provided in paragraphs (b) and (c) of this section, all residential developments shall contribute to the provision of housing for very low, low, and moderate-income households in the County of San Benito as provided in this chapter. - (b) Residential developments which meet one of the following criteria shall not be required to comply with this chapter: - (1) Residential developments that form part of a larger residential development as to which the requirements of this chapter have previously been fully satisfied and as to which there is no default in continuing obligations under this chapter, where the new residential development results in no increase in the number of previously approved lots or units; - (2) Development as to which the applicant demonstrates that there is no reasonable relationship between the development and the requirements imposed by this chapter, that the requirements of this chapter would take property in violation of the United States or California Constitutions, or that as a result of unusual or unforeseen circumstances, it would not be appropriate to apply, or would be appropriate to modify, the requirements of this chapter, provided that the Board of Supervisors makes the determination to approve or disapprove an exemption or modification, and makes written findings, based on substantial evidence, supporting that determination; - (3) Development for farm workers; - (4) Mobile-home park development. - (5) Notwithstanding any other provision of this chapter, an applicant may propose an alternative means of compliance with this chapter by submitting an Affordable Housing Plan that achieves the purpose and intent of this chapter.
-The Board of Supervisors may approve such alternative method of meeting the County's inclusionary housing requirement by means of a Development Agreement or an Affordable Housing Agreement or other appropriate means if the Board of Supervisors finds and determine that, based on substantial evidence in the record, the proposed new residential development is consistent with the general plan, will assist in the attainment of the County's identified housing needs and regional fair share responsibilities for very low, low, and moderate income households, and the number of affordable housing units will provide an acceptable level of affordable housing while providing public benefits consistent with compliance with the express requirements of this chapter.
+Except as expressly provided in paragraphs (b) and (c) of this section, all residential developments shall contribute to the provision of housing for very low, low, and moderate-income households in the County of San Benito as provided in this chapter. - (b) Residential developments which meet one of the following criteria shall not be required to comply with this chapter: - (1) Residential developments that form part of a larger residential development as to which the requirements of this chapter have previously been fully satisfied and as to which there is no default in continuing obligations under this chapter, where the new residential development results in no increase in the number of previously approved lots or units; - (2) Development as to which the applicant demonstrates that there is no reasonable relationship between the development and the requirements imposed by this chapter, that the requirements of this chapter would take property in violation of the United States or California Constitutions, or that as a result of unusual or unforeseen circumstances, it would not be appropriate to apply, or would be appropriate to modify, the requirements of this chapter, provided that the Board of Supervisors makes the determination to approve or disapprove an exemption or modification, and makes written findings, based on substantial evidence, supporting that determination;

-(c) Pending developments, as that term is defined by this chapter, shall be subject to the requirements of the inclusionary housing ordinance in effect when the application for the development is first approved by the appropriate authority, with the exception that vesting tentative maps shall be subject to the requirements of the inclusionary housing ordinance in effect when the application for the vesting tentative map was deemed complete.
+- (3) Development for farm workers; - (4) Mobile-home park development. - (5) Notwithstanding any other provision of this chapter, an applicant may propose an alternative means of compliance with this chapter by submitting an Affordable Housing Plan that achieves the purpose and intent of this chapter.
+The Board of Supervisors may approve such alternative method of meeting the County's inclusionary housing requirement by means of a Development Agreement or an Affordable Housing Agreement or other appropriate means if the Board of Supervisors finds and determine that, based on substantial evidence in the record, the proposed new residential development is consistent with the general plan, will assist in the attainment of the County's identified housing needs and regional fair share responsibilities for very low, low, and moderate income households, and the number of affordable housing units will provide an acceptable level of affordable housing while providing public benefits consistent with compliance with the express requirements of this chapter. - (a) Developers may reserve or set-aside land to be transferred to an affordable housing developer to satisfy an affordable housing requirement.
+Land may be part of the market-rate development being constructed, or may be provided off-site in a high-density residential zone.
+Priority will be given to development projects that satisfy affordable requirements through land set-aside and dedicated to high-density affordable housing. - (c) Pending developments, as that term is defined by this chapter, shall be subject to the requirements of the inclusionary housing ordinance in effect when the application for the development is first approved by the appropriate authority, with the exception that vesting tentative maps shall be subject to the requirements of the inclusionary housing ordinance in effect when the application for the vesting tentative map was deemed complete.